Developing Communication Skills

 Signing encompasses using either a formal or informal system of hand signs.

 - Using Objects

-Using objects refers to passing an object to communicate (e.g., passing a cup to request a drink)
+Using objects refers to passing/moving an object to communicate (e.g., passing a cup to another person to request a drink)

-Photos and picture communication includes using photos or drawings that represent real objects (e.g., child passes a picture of a cracker to indicate that they would like a cracker to eat).
+Picture communication includes using photos / line drawings that represent real objects (e.g., child passes a picture of a cracker to indicate that s/he would like a cracker to eat).

 (Adapted from Autism: Interventions and Strategies for Success, 2001)